 Capacity-building links research and practice.
-It is equally committed to discovery and understanding and to practical know-how and results.
-Every learning community includes coaches, mentors, and teachers – people who help others build skills and capabilities through developing new methods and tools that help make theories practical.
+It is equally committed to discovery and understanding as well as practical know-how and results.
+Every learning community includes coaches, mentors, and teachers – people who help others build skills and capabilities by developing new methods and tools that help make theories practical.

 “What transforms this world is knowledge.
 Nothing else can change anything in this world.
 Knowledge alone is capable of transforming the world, while at the same time leaving it exactly as it is.
 When you look at the world with knowledge, you realise that things are unchangeable and at the same time are constantly being transformed.”

 Imagine for a moment an organisation in which all the records disintegrated overnight.
 Suddenly, there is no more data, no more reports, no computer files, no employee records, no operating manuals, and no calendars – all that remain are the people, the buildings, the capital equipment, raw materials, and inventory …Stay with us here.
 Now imagine another organisation where suddenly, mysteriously, all of the people have disappeared.
 The organisation is left intact in every other way, except there are now no employees.
 Which organisation would find it easier to rebuild its former status, to continue to operate, and to learn?